awsdocs/aws-organizations-docs/doc_source/orgs_reference_scp-syntax.md

 }
 ```

-Even though it uses the same `Allow` value keyword as an IAM permission policy, in an SCP it doesn't actually grant a user permissions to do anything\.
-Instead, SCPs specify the maximum permissions for an organization, organizational unit \(OU\), or account\.
-In the preceding example, even if a user in the account had the `AdministratorAccess` managed policy attached, the SCP limits ***all*** users in the account to only Amazon S3 actions\.
+Even though this statement uses the same `Allow` value keyword as an IAM permission policy, in an SCP it doesn't actually grant a user permission to do anything\.
+Instead, SCPs act as filters that specify the maximum permissions for the accounts in an organization, organizational unit \(OU\), or account\.
+In the preceding example, even if a user in the account had the `AdministratorAccess` managed policy attached, this SCP limits ***all*** users in affected accounts to only Amazon S3 actions\.

 ### `"Effect": "Deny"`<a name="scp-syntax-effect-deny"></a>